 3. It can help with nausea, menstrual pain, stomach discomfort etc.

 1-1.5 grams of this wondrous root was shown to be as effective as medication against sea sickness, morning sickness, and pain from the menstrual cycle.
 Ginger offers so many ways to benefit your body!

 4. It may be slimming!

 Ginger activates the same slimming pathway as sleeping in a cold room or eating capsaicin in peppers.
 How cold?
 62 F degrees cold.
-Cayenne pepper, like ginger, increases energy expenditure by activating brown fat tissue which helps to burn calories and thus lose weight.
+Ginger, like cayenne pepper, increases energy expenditure by activating brown fat tissue which helps to burn calories and thus aid in losing weight.

 Don’t get me started on the budding research showing ginger’s effects on diabetes and heart disease risk factors.